StanleyChen6/CloudSecuritySolution/README.md

-## In Progress, read more about project on the wiki: https://github.com/StanleyChen6/CloudSecuritySolution/wiki
+## Read more about the project on the wiki: https://github.com/StanleyChen6/CloudSecuritySolution/wiki